Suggs: Personal life

 In August 2012, Suggs appeared at the Queen's Hall in Edinburgh as part of the Festival Fringe.
 In his show Suggs: My Life Story in Word and Music, he talked about his early life and his search to find out more information about his father.
 He referenced his Wikipedia entry and stated that some published information relating to his early life was untrue, adding that he would get bored in interviews and make things up.
 He confirmed that although he was born in Hastings, the family moved around and he spent much of his early life in Wales.
-He stated that his father left when Suggs was three, not before he was born.
+Suggs stated that his father left when he was three, not before he was born.

 Suggs is married to singer Bette Bright, who is the vocalist of the 1970s British band Deaf School.
 They met through their connection with Clive Langer, married in 1981 and formerly lived in Holloway.
-Since 2002, Suggs has also owned a house in Puglia, Italy.
+Since 2002, Suggs has also owned a house in Apulia, Italy.

-In the interim period when Madness had split in the late 1980s, Suggs struggled with his mental health and developed paranoia as he was extremely worried about what he would do in the future and how he would provide for his family.
+In the interim period when Madness had split in the late 1980s, Suggs struggled with his mental health and developed paranoia, due to extreme anxiety about his future and how he would provide for his family.
 Consequently, he started taking ecstasy but soon regretted it.
-As such, he started seeing a therapist, who simply told him to stop taking ecstasy as it fueled his paranoia and explained to him that he was simply scared after leaving the comfort zone of the band.
+As such, he started seeing a therapist, who simply told him to stop taking ecstasy as it fuelled his paranoia and explained to him that he was simply scared after leaving the comfort zone of the band.

 In April 2025, Suggs revealed he had become teetotal some months previously, saying that he had realised he suffered from alcoholism and that drink had become "more important than anybody or anything else".

+He is a lifelong fan of Chelsea Football Club.